konsumer/slush-ng/README.md

 *  SASS - if bootstrap, use bootstrap-SASS source, else use foundation/ionic source

 do you need any of these?

 *  ngRouter (uncheck angular-ui-router)
 *  angular-ui-router (uncheck ngRouter)
 *  ngCookie

- ### scaffolds
+## scaffolds

-scaffolds should be aware of the choices made above and do smart things.
-For example, `ng:models` will
+scaffolds should be aware of the above choices, when they generate things.